rewyekha/azuredevopslabs/labs/vstsextend/parasoft/readme.md

    ![image021](images/image021.jpg)

-## Creating and Building the Parabank Project in VSTS
+## Creating and Building the Parabank Project in Azure DevOps

-1. In your VSTS portal, create a new project called Parabank (default settings are fine).
+1. In your Azure DevOps portal, create a new project called Parabank (default settings are fine).

    ![image023](images/image023.jpg)